DIY Snow Globe

 - Glitter or faux snowflakes

-Start by using your glue to create a scene with your miniature figures to use in the snow globe.
+Start your DIY snow globe by using glue to create a scene with your miniature figures.
 If you're using a snow globe jar, you'll glue your figures to the top of the plug that inserts into the globe.
 If you're using a mason jar, you'll glue your figures to the underside of the lid (with a mason jar, once your snow globe is complete, the jar will stand upside-down).

-Arrange the pieces so that they'll fit inside the jar once you close it up.
+Arrange the pieces so they'll fit inside the jar once you close it up.
 Apply glue to each piece, ensuring that they're secure.
-Then allow the glue to dry and cure according to the instructions on your glue packaging.Continue to 4 of 9 below.
+Then allow the glue to dry and cure according to the instructions on the glue bottle.

-Fill your globe with water, add the lid, and shake until the water and the glycerine are combined.
-If you're using a mason jar and your figures are still drying, just place your hand over the open jar as you shake.Continue to 6 of 9 below.
+Fill your globe with water, secure the lid, and shake until the water and the glycerin are combined.
+If you're using a mason jar and your figures are still drying, place your hand over the open jar and shake it gently.

 Add the Plug